The mortgage terms Indianapolis first-time buyers ask about most

 An informal estimate of how much you might be able to borrow based on self-reported information.
 Does not involve credit checks or document verification.
 Less reliable than pre-approval.

 Costs collected at closing to fund your escrow account and pay initial insurance.
-Typically includes 3-6 months of property taxes, the first year's homeowners insurance premium, and prepaid interest.
+Prepaid items typically include an initial deposit to your escrow account for property taxes and homeowners insurance, the first year's homeowners insurance premium, and interest from closing through the end of the month.
+Your Closing Disclosure itemizes them.

 The original loan amount borrowed, not including interest.
 Each monthly payment reduces the principal slightly.
 Over time, more of your payment goes to principal and less to interest.